atex-ovi/DownloaderX/SECURITY.md

-# Security Policy - Wabase Button
+# Security Policy - DownloaderX

 ## Supported Versions

-This table shows which versions of **wabase-button** are currently supported with security updates:
+This table shows which versions of **DownloaderX** are currently supported with security updates:

 | Version | Supported |
 |---------|-----------|